ThomasMertes/seed7/src/read_me.txt

                      system.
 If not defined 'struct utimbuf' is used.

-  USE_ALTERNATE_UTIME: Defined when alternate_utime should be
+  USE_ALTERNATE_UTIME: Defined if alternate_utime should be
                        used instead of os_utime_orig.

-  os_utime_orig: Defined when the function alternate_utime is
+  os_utime_orig: Defined if the function alternate_utime is
                  used instead of the function defined with os_utime.
 In this case os_utime_orig refers to the original os_utime function and the macro